roozgh/hackernews-react/README.md

 # Hacker News React

 This app displays the current Hacker News top 10 stories.
 It's built using React & Typescript.
+A live demo of this app can be [viewed here](https://roozgh.github.io/hackernews-react/)

 ## Development